-Next you will be prompted whether or not to setup ingress.
-Ingress will allow the Imply control plane to be deployed with a Google managed certificate, allowing secure connections to the manager.
+Choose whether to set up GKE Ingress for the Imply cluster, allowing secure connections to the Imply Manager.
 This requires that you have at least one Cloud DNS managed zone configured.

-Ingress can be automatically configured using Cloud DNS and Google Managed Certiciates to allow secure connections to the Imply Manager.
+Ingress can be automatically configured using Cloud DNS and Google Managed Certificates to allow secure connections to the Imply Manager.
 This feature requires that a Cloud DNS managed zone already exist.
-For more information on setting up a Cloud DNS zone see: https://cloud.google.com/dns/docs/zones Automatically setup ingress [no]: yes Determining available Cloud DNS Managed Zones 1) gcp-imply-io Select a zone: 1
+For more information on setting up a Cloud DNS zone see: https://cloud.google.com/dns/docs/zones Note: Security Policy changes may take a few minutes to be reflected and access to the Imply Manager may be interrupted.
+It will not affect any running clusters.
+Automatically setup ingress? [no]: yes Determining available Cloud DNS Managed Zones 1) gcp-imply-io Select a zone: 1

-If you have no Cloud DNS managed zones configured, press enter to take the default selection
+If you do not have Cloud DNS managed zones configured, press enter to take the default selection,

-no, as this feature is not supported in this case.
-Otherwise, if you'd like to use this feature, enter
+no, as this feature is not supported without Cloud DNS managed zones.
+Otherwise, to use this feature, enter

-yes, and then enter the number corresponding to the Cloud DNS zone that you want to use for the deployment, and press enter.
-This will result in the control plane being hosted in a subdomain of the Cloud DNS zone that you selected.
+yes and enter the number corresponding to the Cloud DNS zone that you want to use for the deployment, and press enter.
+This results in the control plane being hosted in a subdomain of the Cloud DNS zone that you selected.

-yes to confirm the details, and proceed with the deployment.
+Next review and confirm the details of the deployment.
+If correct, press enter and proceed with the deployment.
 Otherwise, enter

 The deployment will take around 30 minutes.
-Wait for it to finish deploying all needed resources.
+Wait for it to finish deploying resources.
 When deployment finishes, you will receive a message similar to the following.

 helm_release.manager: Creation complete after 3m3s [id=imply] Apply complete!
 Resources: 32 added, 0 changed, 0 destroyed Outputs: bucket = cidr = 10.128.0.0/16 dns_host = imply.gcp.imply.io dns_zone = gcp-imply-io gke_id = imply-gke license = project_id = pure-episode-234323 region = us-central1 sql_endpoint = sql_password = sql_username = vpc = zone = You can access your Imply Manager at: https://imply.gcp.imply.io Note: It may take 15-20 minutes for the SSL certificate to be generated and during that time you may see a certificate error